 While shielded by leafy trees, the home’s architecture stands out for its jutting angles of oxidized copper, cedar, and glass.
 Even the bridge from the street zigzags past built-in planters rather than offering a straight shot to the front door.

 “The flashes of color and drama are driven by the owners’ equal love of their South American and Estonian roots,” says the home’s architect, Travis Price.
 “The house dances the tango of bold simplicity with serene whispers of natural materials and views.”

-Price says he combined Asian and Nordic design influences to create “a simple modernism where indoors and outdoors are inseparable.”
+Price says he combined Asian and Nordic style design influences to create “a simple modernism where indoors and outdoors are inseparable.”